 How To Treat Environmental Allergies In Dogs

 The best way to protect your dog is to keep her away from the source of the irritation.
 But that’s not practical with environmental allergies.
 If your dog’s allergic to tree pollen, you can’t keep her indoors for weeks on end.

 Your vet may suggest steroids, or an anti-allergy drug like Atopica, Apoquel or Cytopoint.
-These risky drugs work by suppressing part of your dog’s immune response… which means your dog is more vulnerable to other disease.
+These drugs work by suppressing part of your dog’s immune response… and this makes your dog more vulnerable to other diseases.

 So, if you can’t remove the allergen and you want to stay away from dangerous drugs, how can you ease your dog’s suffering?
-Here are a few natural solutions that can help.
+There are a few natural solutions that can help.

 1. Bovine Colostrum